 It’s time for a challenge!
-Who can design an insulator that keeps an ice cube cold the longest OR a conductor that melts an ice cube the quickest?
-Building off what they learned in the “Make” and based on data they collect on different materials, learners will design either the best insulator or conductor for this challenge.
+Who can design an insulator that keeps an ice cube colder than the leading brand?
+Building off what they learned in the “Make” and based on data they collect on different materials, learners will design the best insulator for this challenge.
 (200 minutes)

 Next Generations Science Standards

 - Develop a model that predicts and describes changes in particle motion, temperature, and state of a pure substance when thermal energy is added or removed.

 - Undertake a design project to construct, test, and modify a device that either releases or absorbs thermal energy by chemical processes

 - Apply scientific principles to design, construct, and test a device that either minimizes or maximizes thermal energy transfer.

 - Scientific Knowledge is Based on Empirical Evidence

 - Definitions of Energy